What to Do If You Have Fleas

 Many people think that vacuuming will fully get rid of these high-jumping pests in their home.
 Vacuuming does go a long way, but there are other steps to take make sure their gone.

-First off, you’ll want to thoroughly vacuum things that have been in contact with your pets if said pets were the source or carrier of the fleas.
+If your house is infested with fleas, you’ll want to thoroughly vacuum things that have been in contact with your pets if said pets were the source or carrier of the fleas.
 This could include things like pet beds, couches, beds, pillows, and basically anything your pets regularly contact.
 Keep in mind that fleas have amazing jumping power so they can also get onto things like curtains.

 Also be sure to vacuum in hard to reach spaces such as under furniture, behind shelving, and under beds.
 These areas tend to be forgotten by most people, and fleas could have laid eggs or be living in these more obscure areas.

-Another step you will want to take that can make your vacuuming more effective is to throw a flea collar into your vacuum bag.
+Another step you will want to take that can make vacuuming fleas more effective is to throw a flea collar into your vacuum bag.
 The vacuuming can cause fleas to become more active and can also cause their pupa stage to open.

 Just because you vacuumed up the eggs, pupa, or adult fleas doesn’t mean that they are dead.
 Fleas can continue to grow and reproduce inside of vacuum bags so by adding in a flea collar to the bag you can kill off the fleas you vacuum up.